pitt-miskov-zivanov-lab/FLUTE/docs/Installation.rst

 	mysql -u YOUR_USER_NAME -p YOUR_DATABASE_NAME < flute.sql

 ..
 Note::
  You can perform the command because you are already in the same directory of your local copy ``flute.sql``, otherwise you have to specify the path to it.
-The previous command aims to load a curated file ``flute.sql`` into a database named ``YOUR_DATABASE_NAME`` and stores it in your own MySQL environment.
+Also, this command aims to load the curated file ``flute.sql`` into a database named ``YOUR_DATABASE_NAME`` and store the database in your own MySQL environment.
 Be patient here as it may take minutes to finish loading.

-4. You can now run the script, you will need to enter the database name(``YOUR_DATABASE_NAME``), host(``localhost`` for Mac and deskyop name for Windows), username, etc. as an argument from the command line.
+4. You can now run FLUTE tool (via terminal, Jupyter notebook or GUI), you will need to enter the database name (``YOUR_DATABASE_NAME``), host name (``localhost`` for MacOS/Linux and desktop name for Windows), MySQL username (``root`` or ``YOUR_USER_NAME``) and MySQL password as arguments. for Windows), username, etc. as an argument from the command line.